influxdata/docs-v2/content/v2.0/query-data/guides/mathematic-operations.md

 ## Examples

 ### Convert bytes to gigabytes
-The following Flux query calculates the amount of active memory in gigabytes (GB).
 To convert active memory from bytes to gigabytes (GB), divide the `active` field in the `mem` measurement by 1,073,741,824.